 Until 2008, North Highlands was served by two school districts, Rio Linda Union School District which covered K-6 grades and Grant Joint Union High School District for grades 712.
 In 2008, the two districts merged, creating the Twin Rivers Unified School District.
 The local high school is Highlands High School, which is surrounded by quite a few elementary and charter schools.
 North Highlands is a low-income residential housing area with some commercial and industrial regions around the former McClellan Air Force Base, now a civilian business center and airport called McClellan Business Park.
 In 1995, McClellan Air Force Base was identified for closure as part of the Base Realignment and Closure (IV process.
 North Highlands has a high crime rate for an area of its size.
 The main streets are Watt Avenue, Elkhorn Blvd, and Walerga Road.

-The census reported that 98.2% of the population lived in households, 1.4% lived in non-institutionalized group quarters, and 0.4% were institutionalized.
+100.0% of residents lived in urban areas, while 0.0% lived in rural areas.
+The census reported that 98.2% of residents lived in households, 1.4% lived in non-institutionalized group quarters, and 0.4% were institutionalized.

-There were 16,092 households, out of which 38.1% included children under the age of 18, 40.6% were married-couple households, 9.0% were cohabiting couple households, 30.9% had a female householder with no partner present, and 19.5% had a male householder with no partner present.
-22.5% of households were one person, and 8.9% were one person aged 65 or older.
+There were 16,092 households, of which 38.1% had children under the age of 18 living in them.
+Of all households, 40.6% were married-couple households, 9.0% were cohabiting couple households, 30.9% had a female householder with no spouse or partner present, and 19.5% had a male householder with no spouse or partner present.
+About 22.5% of all households were made up of individuals and 8.8% had someone living alone who was 65 years of age or older.
 The average household size was 3.01.
 There were 11,215 families (of all households).

 In 2023, the US Census Bureau estimated that 27.7% of the population were foreign-born.
 Of all people aged 5 or older, 59.2% spoke only English at home, 21.0% spoke Spanish, 15.6% spoke other Indo-European languages, 3.3% spoke Asian or Pacific Islander languages, and 1.0% spoke other languages.
 Of those aged 25 or older, 83.9% were high school graduates and 14.9% had a bachelor's degree.